 The Thomas Jefferson Memorial, 900 Ohio Drive, SW, Washington, DC, Phone: 202-426-6841

-» Washington, DC for kids: The National Museum of Natural History
+6. The National Museum of Natural History

 Dedicated to inspiring curiosity, discovery, and exploration of the natural world through a world-class range of collections, exhibitions, and educational outreach programs, the National Museum of Natural History (NMNH) is one of the world’s preeminent museums and one of the top DC attractions.